raindropio/help/docs/using/collections-groups/index.md

 <!------------------------------>
 <details><summary>

-### Relete
+### Remove

 </summary>

-Collection itself and all nested collections will be removed.
+Right-click on the collection and choose `Remove` to remove a collection from your library.
-Bookmarks will be moved to "Trash"
+Deleting a collection does not delete the items in the collection.
+Items will be moved to `Trash`.

-1. Right click on a collection
+Deleting a collection will also delete its subcollections (but not the items in them).

 <img src={require('./context-menu.png').default} height='309' />

-2. Then click "Remove"

 </details>